wallacezichen/Find_the_Calories/README.md

 #### Scatter plot for `rating` and `calories`
 <iframe src="asset/fig4.html" width=600 height=400 frameBorder=0></iframe>

-##### From the above four graphs, we did not see any trend between four features and calories, so we decide to not to change these numeric columns.
+##### From the above four graphs, we did not see any trend between four features and calories, so we could not use log or square root to transform the data.
+Also, they are continuing numerics values, so we decided not to change these numeric columns in our baseline model.

 #### Model Description